-Candidates who do not achieve a summative score of 3 (Proficient) or 4 (Exemplary) on both the writing and the content (separately) rubrics for the course Benchmark must apply to re-submit the benchmark assignment, using the Benchmark Re-Submission Contract form.
-If approved, the candidate will receive an incomplete ("I") course grade and will have one month to resubmit the assignment to the course instructor and the program director via email and in compliance with all stipulations noted on the Benchmark Re-Submission contract form.
-The candidate is responsible for checking final course status and benchmark completion status after every course.
+Those who do not achieve a summative score of 3 (Proficient) or 4 (Exemplary) on both the writing and the content rubrics (separately) for the course Benchmark must apply to re-submit the benchmark assignment, using the Benchmark Re-Submission Contract form.
+If approved, the candidate will receive an incomplete ("I") course grade and have one month to resubmit the assignment, in writing, to the course instructor and designated program lead.
+The candidate must also remain in compliance with all stipulations noted on the Benchmark Re-Submission contract form.
+The candidate is responsible for checking the final course status and benchmark completion status after each course is completed